-Related to this, she has expertise in methodologies for modelling the climate change impacts of products, systems and services, and the pollution impacts of industrial and waste treatment facilities, as well as pollution from road traffic.
+Ann’s core area of expertise is in the application of the life cycle assessment methodology to all aspects of the waste management system, and the application of environmental economic methodologies to consider the same impacts in monetary terms.
+Related to this, she has expertise in methodologies for modelling the climate change impacts of products, systems and services, and the air quality impacts of industrial and waste treatment facilities as well as road traffic.
+Ann is responsible for the on-going development of Eunomia’s proprietary waste treatment model, and is an expert user of the Environment Agency’s LCA tool, WRATE.
 She is also an experienced project manager.

 Ann joined Eunomia in July 2007 after completing a student placement with the company as part of a Master’s degree in Environmental Consultancy undertaken at the University of the West of England.
 This followed a career in IT, during which she was responsible for delivering customer-focused technical support on a wide range of IT systems at HBOS Plc and the City of Bristol College, including planning and overseeing programmed system upgrades.